DiedrichsenLab/MultiTaskBattery/docs/getting_started.rst

 For each task block, you have two choices:

 - you can run all trials within the task block in one single condition.
-If you want to include multiple conditions of the task in your experiment, you would add two blocks of the same task in the imaging run - one in condition A and one in condition
+If you want to include multiple conditions of the task in your experiment, add two blocks of the same task to the run — one with ``{'condition': 'A'}`` and one with ``{'condition': 'B'}`` (each is generated as its own task file).
 - you can also add trials of both conditions in the task file for a single task block.
-For example, the first 15s of a task block could be ``reading`` → ``sentences`` and the second 15s could b ``reading`` → ``non-words``.
+For example, the first 15s of a task block could be ``reading`` → ``sentences`` and the second 15s could be ``reading`` → ``nonwords``.
 In the GLM modeling the two phases of the task block would be modelled separately.

-Note that some tasks have trials of different **trial types**, which usually are modelled together as one condition in the GLM. block.
+Note that some tasks have trials of different **trial types**, which usually are modelled together as one condition in the GLM.

 The **Task file columns** table in each task's entry on the :ref:`task descriptions <task_descriptions>` page shows which (if any) of these columns a task uses, and what its values mean.